ASMAK-Bilisim/bondi-base-buildathon/README.md

 ## Withdraw Authority

 - **Responsibilities**:
-  - Approves withdrawing of funds to an offramp provider or the custodian/broker.
+  - Approves the withdrawal of funds to an offramp provider or the custodian/broker.
   - Can approve this transaction only if the target amount is reached within the funding period.
 - **Vision**: Transfer this role to a **multisig wallet** involving:
   - Custodian/Broker